visgl/deck.gl/docs/api-reference/carto/overview.md

 ### CARTO Data sources

-There are a number of data source functions for accessing data from the CARTO platform.
+There are a number of [data source functions](./data-sources.md) for accessing data from the CARTO platform.
 These provide a simple way to fetch data from the CARTO platform, which can then be used with deck.gl layers.
-When

 #### Authentication

-When defining a data source it is necessary to provide a:
+When defining a [data source](./data-sources.md) it is necessary to provide a:

 - `accessToken`: token to authenticate/authorize requests to the CARTO API,
 - `connectionName`: name of connection configured in the CARTO platform.